OsamaBarakat09/Forecasting-Stock-Market-Movement-Using-Sentiment-Analysis/README.md

 2️⃣ Text Preprocessing & Sentiment Extraction
 The raw text is cleaned and normalized through a structured NLP pipeline using NLTK and spaCy.
 This includes

+### 🔹 Approach
+To address the complexity of linking financial sentiment to market behavior, I built an **end-to-end pipeline** that combines **Natural Language Processing (NLP)**, **machine learning**, and **financial data analysis**. 🧠💹

+#### **1️⃣ Data Acquisition**
+The project begins with a large-scale scraping of real financial news from multiple reputable sources — including **CNBC**, **Reuters**, and **CoinDesk** — using **Python’s `requests`**, **`BeautifulSoup`**, and an intelligent retry mechanism for stable, automated data collection.
+Each article is timestamped and linked to the relevant stock ticker for accurate temporal alignment with market data.

+#### **2️⃣ Text Preprocessing & Sentiment Extraction**
+The raw text is cleaned and normalized through a structured NLP pipeline using **NLTK** and **spaCy**.
+This includes:
+- Removing URLs, HTML tags, and non-alphanumeric noise
+- Tokenization and lemmatization
+- Filtering out non-informative words

+Afterward, sentiment is extracted using both **rule-based models (VADER)** for fast benchmarking and **transformer-based models (FinBERT)** to capture nuanced financial language.

+#### **3️⃣ Feature Engineering**
+Each article’s sentiment score is aggregated by **company and date**, producing daily sentiment indicators.
+These are then merged with **market variables** (closing price, volume, volatility) pulled from **Yahoo Finance (`yfinance`)**, enabling the creation of hybrid features such as:
+- Rolling average sentiment
+- Sentiment volatility
+- Sentiment-weighted return ratios

+#### **4️⃣ Predictive Modeling**
+The combined dataset feeds into a **machine learning model** designed to predict next-day stock direction (up/down).
+Models evaluated include:
+- Logistic Regression (baseline)
+- Random Forest and XGBoost (ensemble learning)
+- FinBERT embeddings + Neural Network (deep learning extension)

+Model performance is assessed using **accuracy**, **F1-score**, **ROC-AUC**, and **cross-validation** to ensure consistency and generalization.

+#### **5️⃣ Interactive Visualization & Deployment**
+To make the results accessible and practical, I developed an **interactive Gradio dashboard** 🎛️.
+This allows users to:
+- Enter any financial headline or news paragraph
+- Instantly receive a sentiment score and predicted market movement
+- Visualize sentiment trends over time for any selected ticker

+The app transforms complex analytics into actionable insights, empowering users to understand how public sentiment shapes market trends in real time. 🚀

+✅ **Summary:**
+This multi-stage approach bridges qualitative market psychology and quantitative modeling — demonstrating how modern NLP and financial data science can work together to forecast short-term stock movements with data-driven precision.

 # Forecasting stock market movement using Sentiment Analysis
 This project discusses how fundamental analysis affects the stock market and how news has a significant impact on stock movement.